Letheward/Engine/notes.md

 ## Bugs

-- 3D Transparent texture leak problem
+- 3D transparent texture leak problem
+- 2D texture leak problem (in bitmap fonts)
 - if we want to do unity build using `win32_helper.c`, in current header order, something in `windows.h` makes gcc unhappy

 ## TODO